Dendronucleata: Species

 D. americana has been found in the intestine infecting around 5% of the Texas blind salamanders (Typhlomolge rathbuni) sampled in San Marcos (Artesian well at Freeman Aquatic Station), Hays County in central Texas, United States.
 The intermediate host is likely an ostracods.
 The species name was derived from America, the continent where it was found.
 The body is spindle-shaped or cylindrical, ventrally curved.
 Dendritically branched giant hypodermic nuclei irregularly scattered in body wall of entire trunk.
 Each lemniscus containing 1-3 rounded giant nuclei.
 Proboscis spheroid, armed with 18-24 hooks arranged in 6 spiral rows.
 Cephalic ganglion in posterior part of proboscis receptacle.
 The testes are near the end, have 1-2 giant nuclei in lemnisci and have eggs 0.033-0.036 mm long.

 The body is long and broader anteriorly with an indistinct or very short neck.
 The male is significantly smaller than the female.
-The male has a trunk length of between 1.945-2.965 mm (female: 3.155-3.944 mm) with a maximum width between 0.367-0.462 mm (female: 0.435-0.517mm).
+The male has a trunk length of between 1.945 and 2.965 mm (female: 3.155-3.944 mm) with a maximum width between 0.367 and 0.462 mm (female: 0.435-0.517mm).
 There are 6-7 dendritically branched giant hypodermic nuclei: two anterior most giant nuclei situated subdorsally and subventrally at the same level, forming a pair; few nuclei clearly coupled closely to one another.
 The small proboscis spheroid, armed with hooks arranged in six spiral rows of three hooks each.
-Size of hooks vary in length but are similar in both sexes with the anterior hooks being between 0.039-0.045 mm long, middle hooks 0.012 mm long, and posterior hooks 0.009-0.012 mm long.
+Size of hooks vary in length but are similar in both sexes with the anterior hooks being between 0.039 and 0.045 mm long, middle hooks 0.012 mm long, and posterior hooks 0.009-0.012 mm long.
 Proboscis receptacle short, with cephalic ganglion at its base.
 The proboscis in the male is 0.109-0.122 mm long (female: 0.109-0.136 mm) and 0.136 mm wide (same in female).
 The proboscis receptacle is 0.150-0.272 mm long (female 0.177-0.286 mm) and 0.095-0.109 mm wide (female: 0.122-0.136 mm).